dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part3_TheFortress/index.md

 The team walked way and devised a new plan.
 Oscorn prayed again, summoning an angel that carried him across the channel.
 Simultaneously, Silvius teleported with Czolg next to the smoking Drow, and together they swiftly incapacitated him.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 4 ANGEL FLIGHT.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 4 ANGEL FLIGHT.webp" Capition = "Divine flight"  width = "60%" >}}

 Oscorn's angel ferried the rest of the team across, and they quickly descended a hallway deeper into the fortress.
 Kalinar burst into a room, startling a sleeping Drow, who began screaming.
 ADC and Silvius silenced the Drow with magic and mockery.

 Meanwhile, Oscorn and the others charged into a larger room to the north, startling two Drow sitting at a table.
 As they prepared to engage, Czolg screamed in horror at the sight of numerous doors in the room—a manifestation of his worst nightmare.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 5 GRAND ROOM.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 5 GRAND ROOM.webp" Capition = "The horror of the doors"  width = "60%" >}}

 Kalinar rushed into the large well decorated room, his first blast misfiring into a cloud of smoke.
-With precision, his next two blasts found their mark, striking the Drow.
+His next two blasts found their mark, striking the Drow.
 In orcish, he yelled, "Get on the ground and you won’t be harmed," a command that went completely misunderstood by everyone else.

 From his tiara, Oscorn could hear the Drow yelling, "To the south, to the south.
 Invaders to the south," alerting their comrades to the intrusion.

 As Kalinar aimed to neutralize the threat, a Drow retaliated with a hand crossbow bolt, striking him.
-Despite the pain and the poison coursing through his veins, Kalinar fought through it, landing another hit with his crossbow and battling off the effects of the potent toxin.
+Despite the pain and the poison coursing through his veins, Kalinar fought through it.

-Meanwhile, Drow reinforcements emerged from a northern door, adorned in studded leather and emerging from a lavishly decorated room.
+Drow reinforcements emerged from a northern door, adorned in studded leather and emerging from a lavishly decorated room.
 ADC summoned an earth elemental to counter the Drow mage's spells.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 6 DROW GUARDS.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 6 DROW GUARDS.webp" Capition = "Drow rushing to attack"  width = "60%" >}}

 Kazik the wolf remained vigilant, guarding the south passage where the team had entered, ensuring that no enemies could flank them or escape unnoticed.